afreensanaulla/Project-Documentation/README.md

 1. Visit the official Oracle website or OpenJDK website for downloading JDK 17:
    - **Oracle JDK 17**: [Oracle Downloads](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html)
    - **OpenJDK 17** (Open source version): [OpenJDK Downloads](https://openjdk.java.net/projects/jdk/17/)
+     #### **Note:** While links in this application may open in the same tab by default, users can easily open them in a new tab by using the following keyboard shortcuts:
+       - **Windows/Linux:** Hold the `CTRL` key and click the link.
+       - **MacOS:** Hold the `CMD` key and click the link.
+       These shortcuts allow users to open links in a new tab, providing greater flexibility in navigating the application.

 2. Choose the appropriate version based on your operating system (Windows, macOS, or Linux).
 You can download either the Oracle JDK (commercial version) or OpenJDK (open-source, free to use).